Beethoven and the Revolution

-It was time, not the time kept by a clock or pocket watch, but time preserved for eternity.
-Underneath the landscape’s horizon line, Vienna’s hills and valleys appeared like a romanticized painting with soft, vibrant greens, golden brownish reds, and bright beige hues.
+It was time, not time kept by a clock or pocket watch, but time preserved for eternity.
+Vienna’s hills and valleys appeared like romanticized paintings with soft, vibrant greens, golden brownish reds, and bright beige hues underneath the landscape’s horizon line.
 Speckled bare trees were anticipating the touch of the sun.
 The stormy grey skies of March seemed somber with winter’s last hold before changing the seasons from winter into spring; the sobriety of the coldness of winter mixed with the longing for warmer days to come along with the blossoms of early spring flowers.

 The Flame